florophore/floro-next-demo/README.md

 # Floro NextJS Demo App

 This repository should serve as both a demo and a guide for integrating Floro into your own application.
-This demo is built with next 14, but you should be able to use this as a guide to integrating into nearly any node-based server application.
+This demo is built with Next 14, but you should be able to use this as a guide to integrating into nearly any node-based server application.
 It is easiest to get the demo to work first and then copy parts of the demo code into your own application.

 ## Getting the Demo to work